Oceanpro00/Oceanpro00/README.md

 Data Sciences Student | Career Changer
 --------------------------------------

-Hey, I’m Sean Schallberger, a former fine art photographer and real estate content expert, now diving headfirst into data analytics.
-My academic background includes a BFA specialization in integrated digital media, where I explored interactive art and innovative technologies.
-For my thesis, I developed a generative AI-based experimental magazine, blending creativity with machine learning techniques.

-I am currently enrolled in the Data Analytics Bootcamp at the University of Toronto and EdX, where I’m learning an extensive range of data and technical skills, including:
+Hey, I’m Sean Schallberger, a former fine art photographer and real estate content expert, now transitioning into data sciences.
+I’m currently enrolled in the Data Analytics Bootcamp at the University of Toronto and EdX, where I’m gaining hands-on experience in Python programming, data visualization, statistical analysis, and database management.
+Check out my projects to see my progress and the skills I’m building!
-- **Python programming** for data analysis, automation, and more
-- **Data visualization tools** like Tableau, Matplotlib, Plotly, and Leaflet
-- **Statistical analysis** including regression modeling and hypothesis testing
-- **Database management** with SQL, NoSQL, Postgres, and MongoDB
-- **Web technologies** (HTML, CSS, JavaScript) for interactive data visualizations
-- **ETL processes** for data cleaning and preparation
-- **Advanced topics** like machine learning foundations and Hadoop

-The bootcamp’s rigorous curriculum provides hands-on experience working with real-world datasets and complex projects.
-I’ve already tackled challenges in Python-based scripting, API interaction, data cleaning, and visualization—and there’s much more to come.

-Feel free to explore my repositories to see my project work, which demonstrates these skills in action.
-Whether you're a fellow learner, an industry professional, or simply curious about my journey, let’s connect!

 * 🌍  I'm based in Canada